cunybpl/nycet_pnp/src/content/guides/systems/boiler.md

 A boiler system provides either hot water or steam to distribute the heating load within a facility.
 Heat is transferred from the combustion chamber to water until the set point temperature to generate hot water or until the boiling point to generate steam, or beyond the boiling point to generate superheated steam.

-## Boiler System Components
+## Components

-The main components of a boiler system are burner, combustion chamber, heat exchanger, and draft fan.
+The main components of a boiler system are the burner, combustion chamber, heat exchanger, and draft fan.
 These components are shown in Figure 1.

 <a href="/images/systems/boiler/2024_0423_BOILER system_figure 1 updated.jpg">
 <figure class="figure">